luanbalbi/javascript30/README.md

 On day 15, I worked with a very simple, but cool project.
 It's like a list of orders/plates.
 The point was learn about StorageLocation and Event Delegation!
 <br>Check it out: https://luanbalbi-javascript30.glitch.me/Day15-LocalStorage/

+Day 16 - A simple and funny project where I used JS and CSS to create a text shadow effect on mouse movement.
+<br>Check it out: https://luanbalbi-javascript30.glitch.me/Day16-Mouse_Move_Shadow/